adrianjhpc/cirrus-website/status/index.md

 ### Upcoming Maintenance Sessions

-**Full Maintenance Session Wednesday 26th August 0900-1700 BST**
+**Full Maintenance Session Wednesday 26th August 1830 BST**

-Both login and compute nodes will be unavailable for essential site electrical work.
+Apologies for the slight delay, Cirrus has now been returned to full service.
+We appreciate your patience during this planned outage.
+Please contact the Service Desk if you experience any issues.

 ### At Risk Maintenance Sessions